NASA's Juno Spacecraft Is Set to Swoop Crazy Close to Wild Jupiter Moon Europa

-NASA's Juno spacecraft is about to get cozy with Jupiter's moon Europa.
-It's gearing up for the closest flyby of the moon in decades.
-On Thursday, NASA detailed the plans for the probe to gather up data and images during a close approach scheduled for Thursday, Sept.
+NASA's Juno spacecraft is about to get super cozy with Jupiter moon Europa.
+Juno's gearing up for the closest flyby of the moon in decades.
+The probe will gather data and images during its close approach, scheduled for Thursday, Sept.
 29.

 Europa is a bit of a solar system celebrity.
 It's an icy world that's a little smaller than Earth's moon.
 Researchers are particularly interested in what may lurk beneath.
 "Scientists think a salty ocean lies below a miles-thick ice shell, sparking questions about potential conditions capable of supporting life underneath Europa's surface," NASA said.